RatnaSrivastava16/Task_Manager_App/README.md

-# TaskFlow - Premium Task Manager Application
+# TaskFlow - Task Manager Application

 TaskFlow is a responsive, full-stack Task Manager application that allows users to register, log in, and manage tasks across three workflow stages: **Todo**, **In Progress**, and **Done**.
-It features a premium dark-mode UI with glassmorphism aesthetics, live status counts, HTML5 drag-and-drop, real-time search, and priority categorizations.
+It features a premium dark-mode UI ], live status counts, HTML5 drag-and-drop, real-time search, and priority categorizations.

 ---